deta/cloud-docs/docs/cli/auth.md

 ### Deta Access Tokens

 The deta cli also authenticates with deta access tokens.
-You can create an access token under the `Settings` page in your [homepage](https://web.deta.sh).
+You can create an access token under the `Settings` view in your [homepage](https://web.deta.sh).
 The access tokens are **valid for a year**.

 :::note
 The access token can only be retreived once after creation.
 Please, store it in a safe place after the token has been created.